The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Related Work

-\parait{Brand safety.} There have been many studies that have highlighted the impact of ads (and the websites on which they appear) on the reputation of a brand \cite{bellman2018brand, shehu2021risk, lee2021spillover, bishop2021influencer}.
+\parait{Brand safety.} There have been many studies that have highlighted the impact of ads (and the websites on which they appear) on the reputation of a brand~\cite{bellman2018brand, shehu2021risk, lee2021spillover, bishop2021influencer}.
 In fact, several activist efforts have successfully leveraged brand safety concerns to demonetize misinformation.
-Notable among these are the efforts of Check My Ads and Sleeping Giants \cite{ferraz2021sleeping}, who successfully used public campaigns to pressurize 820 brands to add Breitbart News' domain to their advertising block lists.
-Our cataloging of brands found on known misinformation sites can supplement these ad-hoc efforts and increase pressure on ad-tech to enforce its own \ads and \sellers standards more effectively.
+Notable among these are the efforts of Check My Ads and Sleeping Giants~\cite{ferraz2021sleeping}, who successfully used public campaigns to pressurize 820 brands to add Breitbart News' domain to their advertising block lists.
+Our cataloging of brands found on known misinformation websites can supplement these ad-hoc efforts and increase pressure on ad-tech to enforce its own \ads and \sellers standards more effectively.
 Other work has focused on measuring or improving the effectiveness of mechanisms for identifying `brand safe' web content.
 Most recently, Vo \etal \cite{vo2020unsafe} built an image-based brand-safety classifier to prevent ad placement on inappropriate pages.
-Numerous products from major ad-tech firms such as DoubleVerify \cite{brandsafety-doubleverify}, Integral Ad Science \cite{brandsafety-ias}, and Oracle \cite{brandsafety-moat} have also recently started promoting their `brand safety' features.
+Numerous products from major ad-tech firms such as DoubleVerify \cite{brandsafety-doubleverify}, Integral Ad Science \cite{brandsafety-ias}, and Oracle \cite{brandsafety-moat} have also recently started promoting their `brand safety' features. \para{Funding infrastructure of misinformation.} Ours is not the first work to consider the role of the online advertising ecosystem in funding misinformation.
+In fact, it has been known for several years that online advertising provides the primary revenue stream for misinformation websites~\cite{kshetri2017economics, article1, article2, article3, article4}.
+Han \etal \cite{han2022infrastructure}, in their study, focused on network infrastructure, also explored the revenue streams on misinformation websites and identified disproportionately high reliance on advertising and consumer donations.

+Bozarth \etal \cite{bozarth2020market} showed that although there is a unique ecosystem of `risky' AdXs that partner with publishers of misinformation, there is also a heavy presence of mainstream AdXs (\eg Google) in the misinformation ecosystem.